 Requirements for Admission

-Baccalaureate degree with an overall GPA of 3.0 and 18 undergraduate credits in sociology or a related social science.
-International students must take the University's English Placement examination.
+Eligible students possess a baccalaureate degree with an overall GPA of 3.0 and 18 undergraduate credits in sociology or a related social science.
+International students must take the University's English placement examination.

 Competitive assistantships are available for qualified full-time students.